 The government determines eligible and ineligible RSF expenses.

 Universities apply for the RSF each year.
 The actual amount awarded each year is based on UAlberta's averaged Tri-Agency funding received in the previous three years.
-Affiliate organizations are places where federally funded research is conducted and it contributes to the applicant institution's research excellence and/or is the applicant institution incurs indirect costs for federally funded research conducted at the affiliate institution.
-UAlberta has two affiliated institutions, Alberta Health Services and National Institute for Nanotechnology.
+Affiliate organizations are places where federally funded research is conducted and it contributes to the applicant institution's research excellence and/or the applicant institution incurs indirect costs for federally funded research conducted at one of its affiliate institutions.
+UAlberta has one affiliated institution - Alberta Health Services.

 UAlberta's RSF funding